 The location, date and starting time for meetings will be advised on the agenda.

-Committee meetings can only be held if a minimum of three (3) working days notice has been given to all members.
+Committee meetings can only be held if three (3) working days notice has been given to all members.

 The administrative provisions of Council's adopted Code of Meeting Practice shall apply.